cscart/docs/en/user_guide/addons/warehouses/how_it_works.rst

     .. important::

-        If a rate area you ship to has at least one store, do set a moving time for it.
+        If a rate area you ship to has at least one store (or you warn customers about delay), then do set a moving time for it.
 Otherwise customers won't know if a product is in stock, and how soon it will arrive.

     For example, if you have multiple stores located in New York, the setting determines how soon a product from this store or warehouse can arrive to any of them.
 That way, if a store doesn't have a product in stock, it will at least inform the customer how soon the product will arrive.

     The value you enter here will be a part of the following phrases:

-    * *Available if ordered:* ``[value]``
+    * *If ordered:* ``[value]``

     * *Product is at a remote warehouse.
 If you order it, we'll send it* ``[value]``.